ruhoh/ruhoh.com/docs/2/pages.md

 Also note that `code`, and `code/android` **will not exist** unless you explicitly define them as categories themselves.

-To place the resource in multiple categories you'll need to pass in an Array:
+To place the page in multiple categories you'll need to pass in an Array:

     ---
     title: a nice title